-Parenting can take over our lives, making us spend every minute taking care of our kids.
-Here’s how to balance parenthood with other parts of your life.
+Parenting can make us spend every minute taking care of our kids.
+Learn how to balance parenthood with other parts of your life.

 Some time ago, I could drive to the gym at eight in the evening and still make it home in time to shower and read a book.
 I could also run errands (plural!) and feel accomplished for having done so much, all before noon.
 I would even cook home-made pasta, spending hours in the kitchen with my husband.

 These days, with the kids consuming so many hours of the day, my schedule has changed quite a bit.
 As it should.
 Taking care of kids is one of the most difficult jobs, one where we’re on-the-clock, round the clock.

 But perhaps you’ve found yourself overwhelmed with how parenthood has taken over your own life.

 Hobbies you once enjoyed are long-forgotten memories.
 You can’t remember the last time you did something for yourself.
 And the thought of what you’ll do once the kids are grown leaves you with an identity crisis you never knew.